 Recalibration means to reset all the sensors, cameras, and technology to do its job correctly from the new details of the car.
 Its main objective is to calculate and regulate errors or doubts.

 Hence, if the electronic safety systems do not work, when signal is sent to it from its sensor, then, nothing is happening.
-Having said that, your vehicle’s delicate safety systems has to be checked and recalibrated.
+Having said that, your vehicle’s delicate safety systems have to be checked and recalibrated.